Trip Planning for Bridgers

 • Sunday

-Sunday: A slight chance of snow.
-Mostly cloudy, with a high near 39.
-Breezy, with a west southwest wind 18 to 24 mph, with gusts as high as 37 mph.
+Sunday: A slight chance of snow showers before 9am, then a chance of snow showers after 3pm.
+Mostly cloudy, with a high near 37.
+West wind 14 to 20 mph, with gusts as high as 37 mph.
+Chance of precipitation is 30%.
+New snow accumulation of less than a half inch possible.

 • Sunday Night